 This strategy works best when you motivate users to message you by giving your username or handle.
 Perhaps, you can even encourage them more by providing incentives like a coupon code or an exclusive discount.

 Influencer marketing has been a digital marketing trend for a couple of years now.
 In fact, it became so successful that large influencers started giving away price lists and payment tables ‒ and it isn’t cheap either.

-That’s why more and more small to medium-sized businesses are opting for micro-influencers with the medium-sized following and narrower niches.
+That’s why more and more small to medium-sized businesses are opting for micro-influencers and brand ambassadors with a medium-sized following and narrower niches.
 They’re popular enough to be influential and more in touch with their followers.

 In fact, according to a study from Adweek, micro-influencers have 60 percent higher engagements and 6.7 times more effective than their macro-influencer counterparts.